Detecting Masquerade Attacks in Controller Area Networks Using Graph Machine Learning: Introduction

-The main contributions of this paper can be summarized as follows: \begin{itemize} \item We propose a comprehensive framework for detecting masquerade attacks in the CAN bus.
+The main contributions of this paper can be summarized as follows: \begin{itemize}[left=0pt] \item We propose a comprehensive framework for detecting masquerade attacks in the CAN bus.
 Our approach uses graph ML by integrating shallow graph embeddings and time series analysis to capture both the structural and temporal aspects of CAN frames.
-By representing CAN frames as message sequence graphs (MSGs), we enhance the ability to detect subtle masquerade attacks that traditional IDS might miss.
+By representing CAN frames as MSGs, we enhance the ability to detect subtle masquerade attacks that traditional IDS might miss.

 \item We implement a robust node annotation technique within MSGs that significantly enhances the detection process.
 By incorporating key statistical attributes derived from time series data, such as the mean and standard deviation of signals, into each CAN ID node, our method provides a richer, context-aware analysis.
 This detailed annotation not only improves the accuracy of masquerade attack detection but also ensures continuous monitoring and dynamic adaptation to changing network behaviors.